 Now, as you’re likely well aware, the newly-implemented GDPR has thrown a bit of a monkey wrench into the overall plans of most companies’ marketing teams.
-As Graeme Caldwell explained here on AWR’s blog back in April, “The GDPR introduces stringent rules around data collection and processing, and establishes legal grounds that justify the collection of personal data.”
+Back in April, “The GDPR introduces stringent rules around data collection and processing, and establishes legal grounds that justify the collection of personal data.”

 One of the main tenets of the GDPR is that companies must obtain consent from any individual from whom they intend to gather data for marketing purposes – before they gather such data in the first place.
 Needless to say, this has major implications in terms of how brands implement conversational marketing tactics moving forward.